 Computing has brought disruptive innovation to our daily lives - transforming the way we interact with each other, enabling new discoveries, accelerating development of global society.
 At QCRI we have created a vibrant research environment that facilitates this progression and that positions Qatar as a leader in advancing research and technology.

-Dr. Ahmed Elmagarmid is Qatar Foundation's inaugural executive director of Qatar Computing Research Institute.
+Dr. Ahmed K. Elmagarmid is Qatar Foundation's inaugural executive director of Qatar Computing Research Institute.

-Before joining Qatar Foundation, Dr. Elmagarmid was director of both the Indiana Center for Database Systems and the Cyber Center at Purdue University’s Discovery Park and a professor of Computer Science at Purdue, where he has been actively involved in teaching and research duties for the last 22 years.
+Before joining Qatar Foundation, Dr. Elmagarmid was director of both the Indiana Center for Database Systems and the Cyber Center at Purdue University’s Discovery Park and a professor of Computer Science at Purdue, where he had been actively involved in teaching and conducting research since 1985.

 REFERRED JOURNAL PUBLICATIONS